steveliles/draft-js-conversion-test/README.md

   "
 ```

-When presenting this content for users to read, we need to render it as HTML.
+When presenting this content for users to read, we need to convert it to simple HTML _without using the editor_.

 Task 1 is to write a converter which can convert the above JSON to renderable HTML that matches the presentation in the screenshot above.